a-mt/fcc-voting-app/README.md

 * Authentication
     * Sign up
       I can sign up by specifying my `name`, `email`, `password`.
-      If the email is already in the database, I get an error.
+      If the username is already in the database, I get an error.
       Once the account is successfully created, I'm automatically logged in.

     * Logout